Mtillmann/mtillmann.github.io/posts/word-wrapped-text-on-canvas-with-javascript.md

 If you use the img method, the text will most likely be indexed by search engines, since the content is part of the svg markup that is rendered as an image.

+### Safari and OCR

+Safari will automatically OCR images that contain text.
+This means that text in any image will be selectable by users but not be indexed, unless the search engine crawler also uses OCR on images.

 ## Issues

 ### Fonts